 This imperious 15th-century Manueline monastery was built to commemorate Vasco da Gama’s “discovery” of India.
 It is also his resting place.
 The main attraction is the delicate Gothic chapel that opens up on to a grand monastery, in which some of Portugal’s greatest historical figures are entombed.

 Address: Praça do Império, Belem.
 You can take a tram 15 from the city center.

 Entrance fee: 10€.
 Free on the 1st Sunday of each month and with Lisboa Card.
 Mosteiro dos Jerónimos + Museu Nacional de Arqueologia: 12€.
 Mosteiro dos Jerónimos + Torre de Belém + Museu Naciona de Arqueologia + Museu de Arte Popular + Museu Nacional de Etnologia + Museu dos Coches: 25€.

 Open 10AM-5PM (Oct.-April), 10AM-6PM (May-Sept.).
 Closed Mondays.

 A monument to sea exploration

-The 50m-high Padrão dos Descobrimentos (above) was built to mark 500th anniversary of Henry the Navigator’s death – one of Portugal’s greatest sailors.
+The 50 meters high Padrão dos Descobrimentos (seen under) was built to mark 500th anniversary of Henry the Navigator’s death – one of Portugal’s greatest sailor.
 You can also get a nice view of the mouth of the River Tagus.